soda-research/vitrage/doc/source/contributor/vitrage-api.rst

 Template List
 =============

-List all templates loaded from /etc/vitrage/templates, both those that passed validation and those that did not.
+List all templates in the database, both those that passed validation and those that did not.

 GET /v1/template/
 ~~~~~~~~~~~~~~~~~